 The perturbation with $k=0$ (top panel) corresponds to preserving translational symmetry and therefore it does not have any impact on the dynamics of the system.
 The mode starts decaying due to the amplification of numerical errors only, after a time $t_{\textrm{max}}\eF\gtrsim 150$.
 On the other hand, perturbations corresponding to $k>0$ induce a decay whose onset time $t_d$ depends on the wavelength of the spatial modulation, see Fig.~\ref{fig:decay_k}(a).
-Clearly, there exist optimal value of $k$ (resonance) that trigger the instability almost immediately.
-In Fig.~\ref{fig:decay_k}(b) we show the Fourier spectra of the order parameter after applying the perturbation, but before the decay.
+Clearly, there exist optimal value of $k$ (resonance) that trigger the instability almost immediately. \respadd{The location of the optimal value depends on the interaction strength quench.
+For tested cases it is located around $k/\kF\approx 0.2 - 0.4$.} In Fig.~\ref{fig:decay_k}(b) we show the Fourier spectra of the order parameter after applying the perturbation, but before the decay.
 It is seen that the uniform Higgs mode ($k=0$) first decays into two modes with $+k_{d}$ and $-k_{d}$.
 The diagram representing schematically the decay of small amplitude mode is shown in inset of Fig.~\ref{fig:decay_k}(b).